-Directors and officers insurance covers legal fees and damages in case there’s a lawsuit against an organization’s board members, officers or other leadership.
-It’s purchased by an organization on behalf of those leaders, and kicks in whenever one or more of them is named in a suit.
-The insurance company pays for legal representation and damages up to the insurance policy’s cap (usually in the millions range, like $5 million or $10 million).
+Directors and officers liability insurance covers legal fees and damages in case a lawsuit is filed against an organization’s board members, officers or other leadership.
+It’s purchased by an organization on behalf of those leaders, and kicks in when a lawsuit gets filed against the board.

 - Noncompliance with laws and regulations (34%)

 - Negligence (21%)